Call for Papers: IJCV Special Issue

 • Developing new techniques for continual learning, federated learning and multi-modality learning in the context of open-world visual recognition

 • We encourage submissions that cover a broad range of visual recognition tasks, including but not limited to image classification, object detection, semantic segmentation, action recognition and pose estimation.
+This special issue will provide a platform for researchers to share their latest findings and contribute to the advancement of trustworthy visual recognition.
+The contributions in this special issue could significantly benefit society by enabling more robust and reliable visual recognition systems, enhancing public safety and security, social impact, and increasing the efficiency of industrial and commercial applications.

 Submission Guidelines